No one has favorited this theater yet

 In Egypt, this theatre’s name is pronounced, RAH-dee-oh.

-In spite of the attempts to slightly update the theatre’s image, this cinematic palace is currently closed.
-Its appearance at night must have been truly impressive, as there is much neon tubing, not just on sign and marquee, but outlining many of the ornamental features of the facade, including medallions of anchors, and a small representation of a famous art deco style monumental statue which graces a busy intersection not far away.
+In spite of the attempts to slightly update the theatre’s image, this cinematic palace was closed in the mid-2000’s, but has since re-opened.
+Its appearance at night must have been truly impressive, as there is much neon tubing, not just on sign and marquee, but outlining many of the ornamental features of the facade, including medallions of anchors, and a small representation of a famous Art Deco style monumental statue which graces a busy intersection not far away.
 This monumental statue of a classical goddess with her hand resting protectively across the shoulders of a Pharaonic sphinx is a much-reproduced symbol of the Egypt of Today and the Future protecting her Past—and here it is again, reproduced in neon, on the facade of the Radio Cinema.

 Just login to your account and subscribe to this theater